Vyral/sandy-eagon-blog/_posts/2018-12-03-why-you-still-need-your-own-realtor-when-purchasing-new-construction.md

 By cutting out even just these three features, my clients saved thousands below what the initial bundled cost had been.

 Thanks to this meeting, my clients walked away all smiles.
-When all was said and done, I helped them save just under $7,000. &nbsp;
+When all was said and done, I helped them save just under $7,000.

 As you can see, **customizing a new construction home can quickly rack up a high price tag.** So if you’re interested in purchasing a new construction home, bring your Realtor.
 You don't know what you don't know.
 Put our experience to use to make sure you're getting what you want and not paying for what you don't.